Linaro/lava/doc/v2/admin-backups.rst

 .. warning:: These steps **must** be done in order or data loss is likely, at which point the whole restoration process may have to start again.
+   However, each lab will differ and some steps can be achieved using more than one method.
+The important objectives are:

+   * A maintenance window needs to be declared for this instance as soon as possible and needs to remain in place until admins are fully satisfied that the restore has completed successfully.

+   * No users (other than the admins directly involved in the restore) should have any access to the LAVA UI of the affected instance.
+This explicitly includes automated submission services in the rest of your CI system like Jenkins.
+It is imperative that no new test jobs are submitted during the maintenance window.

+   * Admins need to consider the state of the instance as it will be once restored.
+It is likely that a queue of test jobs will exist within the restored database and the state of various devices in the database will typically need adjustment to set maintenance mode.

 #.
 Disable access to the system while restoring.
 For example, set up routing to
    prevent a newly installed apache service from responding on the expected IP